What Does It Mean to Be a Mentor – Mentorship

 The Moses’ example shows how the sheep got fed, tended and cared for.
 My dad’s greatest worry as a pastor was having time to study in order to feed the sheep.
 Even after he had built a new church building, a lady I will call Martha complained to him about not being fed.
 So, he moved away, feeling inadequate.

 I believe Martha later realized her mistake in complaining, because she began studying the Bible, learned about the Holy Spirit’s desire and ability to help her become a mentor, and fed a small group of sheeple herself.
 She became a good and willing teacher as she kept learning herself.
+I believe she will receive the crown of glory.

 THE SOLUTION: Take Responsibility to Mentor Others While Feeding Ourselves